Blooym/nael/README.md

 The best way to install is by using Cargo to fetch it from crates.io and compile it for your machine.
 For some architectures (e.g. aarch64) this is currently the only way to install Nael.

-Once you have Cargo setup locally, simply run the following to download and compile for your system
+Once you have [Cargo setup locally](https://www.rust-lang.org/tools/install), simply run the following to download and compile for your system:

 ```
 cargo install nael